Roch-Iskrzycki/SOP-3-Cyber-Security-Pen-Testing-Module/README.md

 ![FTP Help menu](https://github.com/user-attachments/assets/f8d17bfa-c8ce-4d8e-a618-48871ca05a82)

 The last step for the anonymous ftp is to list directories.
-In the help menu we can see both the "ls" and "dir" commands to list directories.
+In the help menu we can see both the "ls" and "dir" commands to list directories and the "pwd" command to print our current working directory.
-Using the "ls -la" command to list all directories and hidden directories.
+Using the "pwd" command to show the current working directory and "ls -la" command to list all directories and hidden directories below.

 ![FTP pwd ls -la](https://github.com/user-attachments/assets/c7d08528-1a9a-4cce-bbd9-87f88a3dc3ad)